MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-ruby.md

 The Azure_sdk rollup gem has the following three profiles:

 1. **V2019_03_01_Hybrid**
   Profile built for Azure Stack.
-Use this profile for utilizing all the latest versions of services available in Azure Stack.
+Use this profile for utilizing all the latest versions of services available in Azure Stack stamp version 1904 or later.
-2. **V2017_03_09**
+1. **V2017_03_09**
   Profile built for Azure Stack.
-Use this profile for services to be most compatible with the Azure Stack.
+Use this profile for services to be most compatible with the Azure Stack stamp version 1808 or earlier.
-3. **Latest**
+1. **Latest**
   Profile consists of latest versions of all services.
 Use the latest versions of all the services.

 For more information about Azure Stack and API profiles, see the [Summary of API profiles](azure-stack-version-profiles.md#summary-of-api-profiles).